 Fred Jacob wanted to change that.

 As an Operations Manager at Taller de Agua y Salud Campesina (TASCA), an NGO focused on water and rural health, Fred started searching the early internet for alternate solutions.
-He found Compatible Tech International (CTI) – a volunteer organization focused on developing practical, affordable food and water tools in Central America and Sub-Saharan Africa.
+He found Compatible Technology International (CTI) – a volunteer organization focused on developing practical, affordable food and water tools in Central America and Sub-Saharan Africa.
 CTI connected Fred to Charles Taflin, a civil engineer and retired superintendent of the Minneapolis, Minnesota water treatment plant.

 They both knew chlorination – a proven standard for water treatment – was the right solution.
 They just needed the right delivery system.